beginner

 Insurance & Liability for Fleet Operators

-This guide explains how liability is allocated in the Levy Fleets partnership, what each side stands behind under the service agreement, and the insurance the operator is expected to carry.
+This guide explains how liability is allocated in the Levy Fleets partnership, what each side stands behind under the service agreement, and the insurance coverage we recommend operators consider.

 This page is a plain-language summary, not legal advice